Quo Vadis, Aida?: Critical response

+Jurica Pavičić of Jutarnji list praised Žbanić for making a film about the Srebrenica genocide, deeming it "the riskiest move of not only the Sarajevan filmmaker, but the entire Bosnian-Herzegovinian cinema."
+He further praised her for managing to deal with the subject without swerving into "chauvinist slop", unlike the Croatian films from the 1990s, despite his initial scepticism.
+He finally compared Srebrenica in the aftermath of the massacre to Vukovar in the aftermath of the Vukovar massacre: "In Vukovar, the Croat majority is in power, and what's more – Croatian nationalism embodied in Ivan Penava.
+Srebrenica, on the other hand, ended up within the territorial scope of Republika Srpska and Dodik's party [SNSD] is in power.
+One would say: as if the crime in Srebrenica – paid off."
+Writing for the same publication, Nenad Polimac praised Žbanić's decision to focus on Aida's desperation and hysteria as she's trying to save her family, and not the horrors taking place in and around the town: "In this regard, Quo Vadis, Aida? is a virtuoso directed film in which Žbanić demonstrated a skill we had no idea she possessed. [...]
+Overall, Jasmila Žbanić made a very brave film about a delicate subject, which most of her colleagues would have turned into a pathetic epic, but she stuck to her concept and didn't make (too many) mistakes."

+Hasan Nuhanović, however, criticised some scenes from the film, namely the scene when Emir Hadžihafizbegović's character demands to be let into the UN base: "The point of the film was not supposed to be the arrogance of the Serb forces towards UNPROFOR, but rather a deliberate action by the Serb side to show the world a civilized face, while killing, shooting, and slaying Bosniaks, while at the same time UNPROFOR was busy with themselves.
+Go there, to the left, etc., all cultured, civilized, until the victim steps in front of the machine guns."

 Accolades

 In September 2020, Quo Vadis, Aida? was selected as the Bosnian entry for the Best International Feature Film at the 93rd Academy Awards, making the shortlist of fifteen films.
 On 15 March 2021, the film was officially recognized as a nominee in that category.
 It won the Audience Award at the 50th edition of the International Film Festival Rotterdam and the Best International Film Award at the 2021 Gothenburg Film Festival.
 The film was also nominated for and later on won the Best International Film Award at the 36th Independent Spirit Awards.
 In March 2021, 74th British Academy Film Awards nominated the film for Best Film Not in the English Language and Žbanić earned a nomination in the Best Director category.

 In December 2021, Quo Vadis, Aida? won the Award for Best Film at the 34th European Film Awards.
 Also, Žbanić won the Award for Best Director and Jasna Đuričić won the Award for Best Actress at the same awards.